Extrastriate body area: Experiments and Research

 The actual experiment had people make a “two-choice matching-to-sample task.
 Fourteen right handed participants were required to decide which of two similar upper-limb images matched a single sample previously seen during a tachistoscopic exposure.
 Photos of face parts and motorcycle parts served as control stimuli in two-matching-to-sample tasks that were comparable to the former task.” rTMS was then applied 150 ms after each sample exposure.
 The section of the graph, Body Parts, shows the response time while using rTMS.
 The SHAM category refers to measuring the EBA without rTMS while viewing the images.
 The Visual Cortex category measures the response of the FFA to be used as the control of the experiment.
 This measurement of response time, occurring while rTMS was effecting the EBA, further shows that the two areas process visual data of the human form, yet respond to different stimuli.
-While the magnetic stimulation was temporarily disabling the extrastraite body area, reaction time decreased by about 100 ms. The data from the Sham and Visual Cortex categories on the graph show what was the expected normal results from the experiment.
+While the magnetic stimulation was temporarily disabling the extrastriate body area, reaction time decreased by about 100 ms. The data from the Sham and Visual Cortex categories on the graph show what was the expected normal results from the experiment.
 This evidence reveals that applying rTMS to the EBA slowed the response of recognizing images of body parts.